Why do we buy insurance?

 Loss aversion is common in many instances of financial decision-making.
 When making investment decisions, selling assets, or purchasing groceries, loss aversion influences individuals and their fear of losing money.

 Loss aversion can be avoided by both stressing potential gains and identifying worst-case scenarios to better evaluate our available options.

 Related TDL articles

-This article outlines consumer responses and attitudes towards carbon pricing policies, and the role of loss aversion in framing experiments focused on carbon pricing policy.
-It was found that framing consumer tax reimbursements as an incentive increased the positive feelings towards the policy.
+This article outlines the role of loss aversion in impacting consumer attitudes and responses toward carbon pricing policies.
+Many experiments have found that phrasing consumer tax reimbursements as an incentive increased positive feelings toward these regulations.